 National TRIO Day has been celebrated every year on the last Saturday in February since 1986.
 It is "a day on which the nation is asked to turn its attention to the needs of disadvantaged young people and adults aspiring to improve their lives, to the investment necessary if they are to become contributing citizens of this country, and to the talent which will be wasted if that investment is not made."
 (Proclamation passed in the House of Representatives, February 27, 1986.)

-In recent years, TRIO students in South Dakota have met with legislators at the state capital to share information about the programs at their schools, their needs, and their accomplishments!
+In recent years, TRIO students in South Dakota have done a variety of things to celebrate National TRIO Day.
+They have met with legislators at the state capital to share information about the programs at their schools, their needs, and their accomplishments!
+They have also done service projects in the community and hosted open houses to educate BHSU faculty, staff, and students and Spearfish community members about TRIO.

 ASPIRE is one of ten regional associations that form the Council for Opportunity in Education, which promotes equal rights and opportunities for first-generation and low-income students, and for students with disabilities.
 ASPIRE is a professional organization of persons engaged in the administration, recruitment, mentoring, instruction, tutoring, and other support services for eligible students.